maliny12/sugarglider/README.md

 ribbon provides ggplot2 extension to produce glyph plots with `geom_glyph_ribbon()`, `add_glyph_boxes()` and `add_ref_lines()`.

-These function creates a ribbon geometry designed to display glyphs based on the combination of `x_major` and `y_major`.
+These functions create a ribbon geometry designed to display glyphs based on the combination of `x_major` and `y_major`.
 For each `x_minor` value, `geom_glyph_ribbon()` displays a y interval defined by `ymin_minor` and `ymax_minor`.